jayasankai/GenAI/genai-chat-app/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE file for